Related article: HT Score: How do rankings work and what are the scoring variables?

 One of our core values is transparency and we will always be 100% open and transparent with how the HT Score is calculated.
 We also keep a detailed log of all changes and improvements so you understand the thought process for any changes (which usually arise from feedback from the community).

 🚨 Please note that the primary driver of your HT Score is review quantity (specifically meeting the category minimum review threshold) and review quality (ie. average ratings).
-All other quality signals are small bonus variables that you should not focus on until you have a strong foundation and reputation on HTR
+All other quality signals carry less weight and should only be focused after you have a strong foundation and reputation on HTR